blue-yonder/tsfresh/docs/text/parallelization.rst

 Parallelization
 ===============

-The feature extraction as well as the feature selection offer the possibility of parallelization.
-Out of the box both tasks are parallelized by tsfresh.
+Because tsfresh calculates a lot of features, the extraction and selection processes can take quite some time.
+To make them faster, both can be parallelized.
 However, the overhead introduced with the parallelization should not be underestimated.

-Here we discuss the different settings to control the parallelization.
-To achieve best results for your use-case you should experiment with the parameters.
+This chapter discuss the different settings to control the parallelization.
+To achieve the best results for your use-case you should experiment with the parameters.

-Please let us know about your results tuning the below mentioned parameters!
-It will help improve this document as well as the default settings.
+We are also interested in your experience while tuning the mentioned parameters!
+Write us your experience so we can improve this document as well as the default settings.

 Parallelization of Feature Selection
 ------------------------------------